jrf0110/dirac/README.md

 * Root
 * Database

-The Root namespace is for top-level non-database specific methods while the Databasse namepace is for database specfic methods
+The Root namespace is for top-level non-table specific methods while the Databasse namepace is for table specfic methods

 ### Root